 Answer latency: Top quality generative AI algorithms can take time to produce a response, sometimes up to a few seconds of delay.
 But such a lag is noticeable in a voice conversation and drags down the experience.
 Incorporating generative AI in a voice-based dialogue system therefore requires novel ideas around the models’ usage.

 Content filtering: A generative AI model can produce content which is relevant, but not necessarily appropriate, especially in an enterprise environment.
 Often, extra training needs to be carried out for the model and filters need to be applied to prevent offensive or racist content from getting through.

 Generative AI is a paradigm shift for dialogue systems, and Second Nature utilizes its potential in the unique space of audio conversations.
 Today’s implementations are mostly text based, but we’re already working on some projects using video and audio cues to enhance the outcomes of our generative AI models.
 When this happens, our system could ask a user why they seem down today, based solely on their body language.

-Even though we’ve been using generative AI for the past two years, we’re still at the beginning of the journey, with new techniques, models and capabilities being released on a monthly basis.
+Even though we’ve been using generative artificial intelligence for sales training for the past two years, we’re still at the beginning of the journey.
+There are new techniques, models and capabilities being released on a monthly basis.
 We’re thrilled to be part of such a dynamic environment, sharing our experience in the space and learning from others.
 Every new innovation helps us give salespeople a better experience with our product and enhances their practice of sales conversations.